NinePTH/My-Blog-Web-App/README.md

 ```
 <br> This is not acceptable, please solve it.
 Otherwise, I will not accept your pull request.

-But if you are my university friend, please contact me on my Instagram.
+But if you are my college friend, please contact me on my Instagram.